Patricia-A-Apellaniz/savae/README.md

 **IMPORTANT:** If you want to change the root folder name (named savae by default), you should also change the project_name variable in _utils.py_.

-Download SAVAE and SOTA models weights and dictionaries with results from [here]() and place them in /savae/survival_analysis/.
+Already trained SAVAE and SOTA models and dictionaries with results can be found in /savae/survival_analysis/.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->